 Labour should be freely given and workers should be free to leave, subject to previous notice of reasonable length.
-Determining whether work is performed voluntarily often involves looking at external and indirect pressures, such as the withholding of part of a worker’s salary as part-repayment of a loan, or the absence of wages or remuneration, or the seizure of the worker‘s identity documents.
+Determining whether work is performed voluntarily often involves looking at external and indirect pressures, such as the withholding of part of a worker’s salary as part-repayment of a loan, the absence of wages or remuneration, or the seizure of the worker‘s identity documents.

 Debt bondage is another way many workers end up in a situation of forced labour.
 Debt bondage exists when labourers (sometimes with their families) are forced to work for an employer in order to pay off their own debts or those they have inherited.
 The victims of debt bondage, if they try to leave their employment, are usually caught and returned by force.
 Providing wages or other compensation to a worker does not necessarily indicate that the labour is not forced or compulsory.

-The ILO estimates that almost 21 million people are victims of forced labour worldwide, eighty per cent of forced labour cases are imposed by private actors – 63 per cent in the private economy in sectors other than commercial sexual exploitation.
+The ILO estimates that there are 27.6 million people in situations of forced labour on any given day.
+Eighty-six per cent of forced labour cases are imposed by private actors – 63 per cent in the private economy in sectors other than commercial sexual exploitation.
 Most victims receive little or no earnings, and work for long hours in extremely poor and unsafe conditions.
 Many of the victims are trafficked, usually across international borders.
 Forced labour is a truly global problem, also present in developed countries where it affects mainly trafficked migrant workers.
-Both women and men can be victims; a total of 3.3 million children are in situations of forced labour, accounting for about 12 per cent of all victims are children.
+Both women and men can be victims; a total of 3.3 million children are in situations of forced labour, accounting for about 12 per cent of all those in forced labour.

 - What is forced labour